Danex2/critter/README.md

 # About

-Pettr is a website I built to help pet owners find their lost pets.
+Petfinder is a website I built to help pet owners find their lost pets.

 ## Technology